eng-105/eng-105.github.io/syllabus.md

 ---
 title: Writing & Rhetoric -- Syllabus
 ---

-This course meets TThu, 11:00a-12:20p.
-We meet in Talbert Hall on Tuesdays and Clemens 128 on Thursdays.
+This course meets TThu, 12:30-1:50.
+We meet in Clemens 128 on Tuesdays and Park 152 on Thursdays.

 Instructor: Sam Helgeson